Marquette vs. Notre Dame: Sportsbook promo codes, odds, spread, over/under - December 9

 Marquette vs. Notre Dame: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 9

-In this article, you can see odds and spreads for the Marquette vs. Notre Dame matchup across multiple sportsbooks.
+In this article, you will see the spread and odds across multiple sportsbooks for the Marquette vs. Notre Dame matchup.

 Marquette vs. Notre Dame Game Info